nomasters/hashmap/README.md

 # hashmap
 a light-weight cryptographically signed key value store inspired by IPNS

+`hashmap` is a light-weight cryptographically signed key-value store inspired by IPNS.
+The purpose of this tool is to allow any user to generate a unique `ed25519` private key and use the corresponding hash of the public key as the verified REST enppoint for a key-value store.

+## Notes

-This is a very early and incomplete prototype of the hashMap server.
+This is a very early and incomplete prototype of the `hashmap` server and basic tools.
 Currently the DB is in-memory only and is deleted between runs.
 This code needs test coverage and possibly some rethinking on some of the structures, but this is working as an MVP.

 ## Basic instructions